liviobisogni/lib-easypthread/README.md

 	```
 	Adds a value ms (expressed in milliseconds) to the time variable pointed by t.
 	* Parameters
-		* `t`: A pointer to a struct timespec variable representing the time to be incremented.
+		* `t` A pointer to a struct timespec variable representing the time to be incremented.
-		* `ms`: An integer representing the value to be added to the time variable in milliseconds.
+		* `ms` An integer representing the value to be added to the time variable in milliseconds.

 * __time_cmp__